Environmental Laboratory (NELAP) Accreditation

-Effective on December 01, 2014, EPA Method 200.5 was added to the Drinking Water and Non-Potable Water Fields of Accreditation (FoAs).
-From this date on, laboratories submitting data analyzed by this method need to be accredited or risk having their data refused by the TCEQ.
-The analytes offered for this method will be:
+Effective May 1, 2016, SM 4500-CN¯ F will be added to the Drinking Water Fields of Accreditation.
+The analyte offered for this method will be Free cyanide.
+From this date on, laboratories submitting free cyanide data by this method need to be accredited or risk having their data refused by the TCEQ.